Quadrature Amplitude Modulation, QAM Tutorial Includes:

 The second limitation is also associated with the amplitude component of the signal.
 When a phase or frequency modulated signal is amplified in a radio transmitter, there is no need to use linear amplifiers, whereas when using QAM that contains an amplitude component, linearity must be maintained.
 Unfortunately linear amplifiers are less efficient and consume more power, and this makes them less attractive for mobile applications.

-QAM vs other modulation formats
+QAM vs PSK & other modes

 As there are advantages and disadvantages of using QAM it is necessary to compare QAM with other modes before making a decision about the optimum mode.
 Some radio communications systems dynamically change the modulation scheme dependent upon the link conditions and requirements - signal level, noise, data rate required, etc.